djkepa/custom-react-hooks/packages/use-clipboard/README.md

   - `success`: A boolean indicating if the last operation was successful.
   - `error`: A string containing an error message if the operation failed.

+## Use Cases

+- **Copy to Clipboard**: Copy text like URLs, codes, or user-generated content to the clipboard.
+- **Paste from Clipboard**: Retrieve and use data from the clipboard, useful in form fields or for data import.
+- **Clipboard Integration in Editors**: Use in text editors or note-taking apps for enhanced clipboard interactions.
+- **Sharing Content**: Enable users to easily copy shareable content or links to their clipboard.
+- **Data Export/Import**: Simplify copying and pasting data for export/import operations within an application.

 ## Contributing